p32929/EasiestdbFlutter/README.md

 2. create a new branch by your `github username`
 3. add the code
 4. commit + push
-5. make a pull request
+5. make a pull request.

 You're welcome...

 ## License